Description

 e.g.:

-- Reduce/avoid foods that the body may not be capable of
+- Reduce/avoid foods that may contribute to poor cognitive

 function (e.g., allergens, food additives, trans